ltcRandomwalk/NESA/README.md

 ~/NESA/build.sh
 ```

-To confirm the environment is configured successfully, we provide a testing script which applies our tool on a tiny program `philo`.
+To confirm the environment is configured successfully, we provide a testing script that applies our tool on a tiny program `philo`.
 Run the following command to test:

 ```bash
 ~/NESA/test.sh
 ```

 The script will print `Test Passed!` to `stdout` if it runs successfully.
 Otherwise, the error will be printed.
-You can also manully check the output files `~/NESA/benchmarks/pjbench/java_grande/philo/chord_output_mln-pts-problem/rank-our-approach-small.txt` and `~/NESA/benchmarks/pjbench/java_grande/philo/chord_output_mln-pts-problem/rank-baseline.txt`.
-They should be look like the following:
+You can also manually check the output files `~/NESA/benchmarks/pjbench/java_grande/philo/chord_output_mln-pts-problem/rank-our-approach-small.txt` and `~/NESA/benchmarks/pjbench/java_grande/philo/chord_output_mln-pts-problem/rank-baseline.txt`.
+They should look like the following:

 ```
 Rank	Confidence	Ground	Label	Comments	Tuple